psygo/latex-go-diagrams-template/README.md

 - [ ] Creating a new Package with TikZ
   - TikZ also offers a way of making this interactive, so we could achieve the same level of interactivity as [GoBooks](https://gobooks.com/)' EPUBs.

+> An honorable mention is [GoWrite2](https://gowrite.net/GOWrite2.html), which is what I've used in the past to create the diagrams in [this book translation](https://github.com/FanaroEngineering/traducao_como_jogar_go).

 ## Development Setup

 > I'm using the [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) VS Code Extension.